robotology/yarp/src/devices/usbCamera/README.md

 # 3. Testing the video stream

-In order to test the stream I have developed the following procedure:
+To test the stream I have developed the following procedure:

 - execute on **iCubHead** yarpserver
 - execute on **Xilinx** yarpdev